connormichalec/ConnorsWindows11Configuration/README.md

 * <strike> Komorebi + yasb </strike>
 * <strike> (in place of komorebi I will use zVirtualDesktop just for vanilla virtualdesktop hotkeys) </strike>
-* instead of komorebi I am just using zvirtualdesktop and powertoys snapping as it is less buggy for now.
+* instead of komorebi I am just using zvirtualdesktop and windows 11 snapping as it is less buggy for now. - I am using powertoys to remap the keybinds from win + left and right to the dwm keybinds i like.
+Not using powertoys fancyzones as I dont like not being able to easily span a window across two zones using keyboard.
-* AutoHotKey (required for komorebi)
+* <strike> AutoHotKey (required for komorebi) </strike>
 * Powertoys
 * Displayfusion
 * AltDrag